 There may be some confusion regarding flying with marijuana and CBD oil (that contains THC).
 We noted above that TSA released new information about flying with hemp-derived CBD oil.

 While some states have legalized forms of marijuana, it is still considered illegal under federal law.
-TSA is federal agency and airport screening falls under their jurisdiction.
+TSA is a federal agency and airport screening falls under their jurisdiction.
 While it may change in the future you cannot fly with marijuana or other items that contain THC in carry-on or checked luggage.

 TSA’s website specifically notes “TSA security officers do not search for marijuana or other illegal drugs, but if any illegal substance is discovered during security screening, TSA will refer the matter to a law enforcement officer.”